MarineOmics/marineomics.github.io/index.md

 # Panel Seminar Series

 To facilitate discussions about practices and pitfalls in applying 'omics to non-model systems, we are hosting Q & A panel seminars with experts on topics ranging from RADseq, population genomics with WGS, and transcriptomics.
 Seminars are every two weeks, on **Fridays from 11:00-12:15 US Central Time**.
 3-5 expert panelists will discuss each topic, with questions coming from the working group and the audience.
+Seminars will be recorded and available on the website after.
 If you would like to submit a question for the panelists ahead of time, please send an email to rcnecs.marineomics[at]gmail.com .

 Everyone is welcome to join!